billfitzgerald/infosec-primer/testing_scenarios.md

 For example, if an educational application sends a class update to a teacher's email account, TLS can be used to encrypt the email as it travels from the application's email server to the teacher's email server.
 This is analogous to the protection provided by https between a user's browser and an application's servers.

 One more detail of email TLS is that both ends of the connection must support it, and it is up to the server sending the mail to request that it be used for the transfer of information.
-(This is where 'starttls' comes from, it's the name of the request for TLS from the server sending the mail).
-From the previous example, if the application wanted to send email to a teacher's email account using TLS, the application's mail server would initiate the connection with the teacher's mail server ask for TLS with a starttls request.
-The teacher's mail server will reply whether it's supported, and if so the connection encryption would be set up.
+(This is where 'starttls' comes from - it is the name of the request for TLS from the server sending the mail).
+From the previous example, if the application wanted to send email to a teacher's email account using TLS, the application's mail server would initiate the connection with the teacher's mail server by asking for TLS with a starttls request.
+The teacher's mail server would reply whether TLS is supported, and if so the connection encryption would be set up.

 ## E3.2 Exploitability and impact

+In understanding the potential impact of email TLS, we need to differentiate between communications between email servers, and the final step of delivering email: accessing data on an email server via an email client.
 Connections between email servers are on the inner (non-public) segments of the network, where few would have access to the network traffic.
 This makes lack of email TLS a much smaller threat than sending the same content from a mail server to a user's email client without encryption — for example if the user is using an airport wifi to read the message and the email provider does not encrypt the messages between its server and the user's client program.
 The impact of a successful exploit depends on the sensitivity of the information in the intercepted emails.

 ## E3.3 Setup and tests